access-company/antikythera/doc/gear_developers/deployment.md

 # Deployment to Antikythera Instance

+**Note:** This page is being updated for OSS release.
+Please be patient.
+Current contents describes how our antikythera instance and gears are deployed in [ACCESS](https://www.access-company.com).

 ## Antikythera's deployment policy

 - Antikythera itself is regularly deployed to both dev and prod environments in the same way as gears described below.